brunchwnewton/aethic-code/files/resources/records/active_reasoning/projective_gravity_celestial_field_guide_WEB_v12.md

 >
 > **What is new relative to version 11.** The arena is complexified, and time stops being an input.
 Version 11's canonical total space was $\mathbb{R}_t\times E$: an external time factor times a circle bundle over the 4-sphere.
 Version 12 replaces both with a single object — **the twistor space of the 4-sphere, with two sections removed.** Its fibers are cylinders $\mathbb{C}^* = S^1\times\mathbb{R}$, and the two directions of that cylinder are the Hopf circle and time.
 Nothing is deleted: the same six directions appear, packaged as one structure instead of two, and the 4-sphere with its meridians is the *base* of the fibration, untouched.
 >
+> The quotient then splits that cylinder again: **the longitude is quotiented away and the latitude survives as time**, so the gravity base emerges four-dimensional with its time already attached, rather than having one restored at the end (§I.2).
+>
 > Three things follow. **(1) Time is emergent and geometric:** the twistor fiber over a point is its sphere of compatible complex structures, and time is *latitude* on that sphere, running from a distinguished complex structure to its conjugate. **(2) The anti-self-dual law is native:** the Penrose–Ward correspondence makes anti-self-dual solutions equivalent to holomorphic data on twistor space, and the Kerr metric becomes the real slice of a point mass displaced along a *complex worldline*. **(3) The surgery pays twice:** removing the two sections is what turns the fibers into cylinders *and* what permits a Lorentzian metric at all, since $\chi(\mathbb{CP}^3) = 4\neq0$ forbids one on the compact space.
+A fourth thing falls out unlooked-for: **the seed's own asymmetry is what makes time orientable** (§I.3).
 >
 > **Two reversions, in the interest of staying conservative.** Version 11's self-dual 2-form electromagnetism and its chirality-selective reading of the twin are both **set aside** (§XII.1).
 Electromagnetism returns to an ordinary Maxwell 1-form, and the twin returns to being **empty of matter**, as in every version before 11.
 Neither was forced; both were introduced to support a quantum-flavoured programme that this version does not pursue, and the incentive for them went with it.
 They remain coherent alternatives and can be restored if a later version needs them.
 >